 A: The Indiana State Department of Health is committed to assisting all persons diagnosed with hemophilia and related conditions and strives to help provide the most comprehensive health care services available.
 The Indiana State Hemophilia Insurance Program is an important and cost- effective component in this effort.

 This fact sheet contains information regarding the Indiana State Hemophilia Insurance Program only.
-The ICHIA packet referred to above explains the actual terms of the insurance policy, your rights, obligations, and benefits.
-For more information regarding ISHIP, you may contact the Enrollment Specialist at 866-588-4948.
+The benefit documents provided by the insurance carrier explain the actual terms of the insurance policy, your rights, obligations, and benefits.
+For more information regarding ISHIP, you may contact the Enrollment Specialist at 866-588-4948 (option 1).